The Great Gatsby: Music from Baz Luhrmann's Film: Release and promotion

 On April 4, 2013, Interscope and Warner Brothers announced the album's track listing.
 The same day, a new trailer for the film featured previews of three songs from the soundtrack: "Back to Black", "Over the Love", and "Young and Beautiful".
 One MTV contributor wrote that the trailer spotlights the relationship between two of the film's characters, "but it's really only here to show off the movie's soundtrack".
 A six-minute sampler of the soundtrack, which contained snippets of the songs, excluding "Back to Black" and "100$ Bill", was released on April 16, 2013, on YouTube.
 The whole album was made available for streaming through NPR on May 2, 2013.
 It was released through Interscope Records on May 6, 2013.

 Beyoncé and André 3000's cover of "Back to Black" was premiered by Mark Ronson on his East Village Radio show on April 26, 2013.
 Sia's "Kill and Run" also appeared online a few days later.
 Emeli Sandé's cover of "Crazy in Love" was premiered online on April 30, 2013, through SoundCloud.
 On May 2, 2013, will.i.am performed his song "Bang Bang" on the twelfth season of American Idol to promote the film, while the final four contestants covered Sandé's version of "Crazy in Love".

 Pre-orders for digital distribution of the album began on April 23.
 Digital and physical copies of the 14-track album were available beginning May 7 at various retailers, including Starbucks in the United States and Canada; a 17-track deluxe edition was available exclusively at Target stores and available digitally through iTunes.
 Third Man Records released the vinyl deluxe edition of the soundtrack as well as 7" single releases of several songs.
-The double LP deluxe version of the album is on "metalized" vinyl where t first disc is platinum, the second is golden; they are packaged in laser-cut birch record jackets "riveted to aluminum spines".
+The double LP deluxe version of the album is on "metalized" vinyl where the first disc is platinum, the second is golden; they are packaged in laser-cut birch record jackets "riveted to aluminum spines".
 The materials were chosen to "showcase the Art Deco-meets-modern style, classic meets cutting edge, which is the essence of The Great Gatsby film".
 Pre-sale of the album began on May 10 through the label's website, and 100 copies were released at Third Man's Nashville shop the same day.
 The song premiered on SoundCloud on April 22, 2013.